Akshat8303/Zomato-Analytics-Unveiling-Culinary-Insights-Through-SQL-and-Dashboard-Creation/README.md

 - 📈 Identify and showcase interesting trends and patterns within the dataset.
 - 🍕 Gain insights into various aspects of the restaurant business, including popular cuisines, customer preferences, and factors influencing restaurant success.

-## Data Exploration and Insights
+## Data Exploration and Insights 📊🔍

-## Queries and Analyses

-1. **Top 10 Highest-Rated Restaurants in India** 🌟
-   - Query to retrieve the names, cities, and aggregate ratings of the top 10 highest-rated restaurants in India.

-2. **Top 5 Most Popular Cuisines Among Highly-Rated Restaurants** 🍜
+The analysis focuses on extracting valuable insights from the Zomato database, including:

+- Identifying the top-rated restaurants in India based on aggregate ratings. 🌟🍽️
-   - Query to find the most popular cuisines among highly-rated restaurants, along with the count of restaurants for each.
+- Exploring the most popular cuisines among highly-rated restaurants. 🥘🌐

-3. **Most Popular Cuisine in Each Indian State** 🌐
-   - Analysis of the most popular cuisines in each city, showcasing the count of restaurants offering each cuisine.

-4. **Relationship Between Cuisine Type and Restaurant Rating** ❤️🍽️
-   - Analysis exploring the relationship between cuisine types and average restaurant ratings.
+- Investigating the relationship between cuisine type and restaurant ratings. 🍜📈

-5. **Cities With the Highest Concentration of Restaurants** 🏙️
-   - Query to identify cities with the highest concentration of restaurants, showing the count for each city.
+- Determining the cities with the highest concentration of restaurants. 🌆🏙️

-6. **Percentage of Restaurants in India Offering Online Ordering** 📱💻
-   - Calculation of the percentage of restaurants in India that offer online ordering through delivery or takeaway services.
+- Analyzing the influence of online ordering on restaurant success. 🚚💻

-7. **Factors Influencing a Restaurant's Decision to Offer Online Ordering** 🤔💡
-   - Analysis examining factors such as delivery, takeaway, cuisines, and city influencing a restaurant's decision to offer online ordering.

-8. **Establishments With a High Number of Votes and Low Average Cost** 🗳️💰
-   - Query to find restaurants with a high number of votes and a low average cost for two.
+- Identifying establishments with high votes and low average cost for two. 🗳️💰

-9. **Percentage of Restaurants Offering Takeaway in Each City** 🥡🏙️
-   - Calculation of the percentage of restaurants offering takeaway in each city.
+- Calculating the percentage of establishments offering takeaway in each city. 🥡🏙️

-10. **Total Votes and Photo Count for Establishments in Each City** 📸🗳️
-    - Query to retrieve the total votes and photo count for establishments in each city.
+- Aggregating total votes and photo count for establishments in each city. 📸📊

-11. **Top-Rated Cuisines in Terms of Average Aggregate Rating** 🌟🍽️
+- Identifying establishments with the highest and lowest price range in each city. 💲🏙️
-    - Analysis of the top-rated cuisines based on average aggregate ratings.
+- Ranking the top-rated cuisines based on average aggregate rating. 🌐🌟

-12. **Count of Establishments Offering Delivery in Each City** 🚚🏙️
-    - Query to count the number of establishments offering delivery in each city.
+- Counting the number of establishments offering delivery in each city. 🚚🏙️

-13. **Average Aggregate Rating for Establishments With and Without Opentable Support** 🍽️🌐
-    - Analysis of the average aggregate rating for establishments with and without Opentable support.
+- Comparing average aggregate ratings for establishments with and without OpenTable support. 🍽️🌐

-14. **Count of Establishments in Each Price Range in a Specific City** 💵🏙️
-    - Query to count the number of establishments in each price range in a specific city.
+- Counting the number of establishments in each price range in a specific city. 💲🏙️

 ...